AutonomousRoboticEvolution/AREFramework/README.md

 # Evolutionary Robotics Framework

-This directory contains all the necessary files to run evolution with C++ and V-REP as simulator.
+This project contains all the files necessary to run experiments for the Autonomous Robotics Evolution project.

 ## Installing